-The Sprinkle Method for Bentonite Pond Sealer
+The Sprinkle Method for Bentonite Pond Sealant

 The sprinkle method is recommended only when it is not feasible to drain the existing pond or in cases of isolated leaks when a spot treatment may be a possible alternative.